This avocado chickpea salad recipe is a delicious lunch packed with plant-protein and healthy fats! Great for meal prep or make ahead lunches.

 Get the Same Ingredients for this Chickpea Avocado Salad Recipe

-As always, if you make this vegan and gluten free chickpea avocado salad recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+As always, if you make this vegan and dairy free chickpea avocado salad recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
 I love seeing all your photos of my recipe recreations!

 Avocado Chickpea Salad